fermin5/CryptoFraud/README.md

 * `./src`: model source code
 * `./src/public`: public files
 * `./src/routes`: routes handler

-### Usage

-After you excute `node --max-old-space-size=16384 src/index.js` the app will be set to the url `http://localhost:3000/`.
-You may need to get an API key from https://etherscan.io/ in order to use the API, If you have one, fill it in the input as well as the wallet you are trying to retrieve.

 ### Roadmap
 - [X] Ethereum Blockchain support